Bhlynd/Nimiq-Install-Script/README.md

 ## Donations

-If this script was useful please make a donation to the below addresses.
+If this script was useful and you want to make a donation, feel free to send your NIM donation to the below NIM wallets.

 @Bhlynd NQ84 GF4Y PJJQ S92K 3S9L 39N1 V2QE 76EJ 0635